 But it's faster to use a plow.
-The simplest kind of plow is a digging stick with a handle on it crossways.
+The simplest kind of plow is a digging stick with a handle on it crossways - a scratch plow or ard.
 You push it along through the dirt, so it makes a groove, and then somebody else goes along behind you dropping the seeds in here and there, and using her foot to cover up the seeds again loosely.
 You can make the plow go a little better by hardening the wooden point in the fire, or by adding a stone, bronze, or iron point to the stick, to act as a wedge.

 Now, you can make a plow go faster, by adding leather straps or ropes to the front of it, and fastening them to a donkey or an ox, or two donkeys or two oxen, or even four sometimes.
 Now you push the plow while the animal pulls it.
 In heavier dirt, more like clay, which is common in river valleys like Mesopotamia, it may be impossible to plow without animals.

-Finally, in the Middle Ages, somebody invented the harrow.
-A harrow is a wooden board that attaches to a plow, and helps the plow really turn over the dirt instead of just making a groove in it.
-Then if you harrow the field crossways after you drop the seeds, you don't have to cover the seeds up one by one anymore.
-Can you see the harrow here turning over the ground?
+About 500 BC, in the time of Confucius, scientists in China invented the moldboard.
+A moldboard is a wooden board that attaches to a plow, and helps the plow really turn over the dirt instead of just making a groove in it.
+Roman farmers didn't use moldboards, but moldboards reached Europe about the time of the fall of Rome.
+Can you see the moldboard here turning over the ground?